praveen-palanisamy/macad-gym/README.md

 </details>

 ###### **NOTEs**:
+- MACAD-Gym supports multi-GPU setups and it will choose the GPU that is less loaded to launch the simulation needed for the RL training environment

-> MACAD-Gym is for CARLA 0.9.x .
-If you are looking for an OpenAI Gym-compatible agent learning environment for CARLA 0.8.x (stable release), use [this carla_gym environment](https://github.com/PacktPublishing/Hands-On-Intelligent-Agents-with-OpenAI-Gym/tree/master/ch8/environment).
+- MACAD-Gym is for CARLA 0.9.x & above .
+If you are
+looking for an OpenAI Gym-compatible agent learning environment for CARLA 0.8.x (stable release), use [this carla_gym environment](https://github.com/PacktPublishing/Hands-On-Intelligent-Agents-with-OpenAI-Gym/tree/master/ch8/environment).